-Thomas Hurka and Tedd Warden are the Chair and Vice Chair respectively of the Chicago Office Pro Bono Committee.
+Jenny Austin is the Chair and Kevin Gaffney is the Vice Chair of the Chicago Office Pro Bono Committee.
 Chicago’s pro bono practice is wide-ranging.
 Lawyers in that office counsel non-profits and handle many individual public benefits matters.
 The Chicago office has a particularly strong immigration practice.
 One focus of that work includes helping individuals achieve Deferred Action for Childhood Arrivals (DACA) status.
 Lawyers in Chicago host and attend DACA clinics and provide advice to individuals compiling their DACA applications.

 Our EMEAA pro bono practice has enjoyed tremendous growth in the last several years.

-Joshua Prever is the Chair of the Miami pro bono committee.
+Carol Field is the Chair of the Miami pro bono committee and Martha Leibell is Vice Chair.
 Lawyers in Miami participate in Dade County Bar Association’s Legal Line clinic.
 During this monthly phone clinic, lawyers answer basic legal questions and provide limited advice on a broad range of topics affecting low-income individuals in the Miami Dade area.

-The New York Office Pro Bono Committee is led by Chair Martha Stolley and Vice-Chair Carolyn Silane.
+The New York Office Pro Bono Committee is led by Chair Lisa Valentovish and Vice Chair Carolyn Silane.
 New York’s pro bono practice reflects the diverse strengths of that office.
 Lawyers in New York regularly assist non-profit organizations with formation and corporate governance issues and also provide much-needed labor and employment advice to those organizations.
 Most recently, the New York Office’s historic accomplishments on behalf of non-profit clients were recognized with the Lawyers Alliance for New York’s 2014 Cornerstone Award.
 In addition, many New York lawyers handle uncontested family law matters and help survivors of domestic violence adjust their immigration status under the Violence Against Women Act.

-Led by Vice-Chair Emily DeSmedt, the Princeton Office Pro Bono Committee works to develop interesting and varied pro bono projects for its lawyers.
+Led by Chair Stephanie Feingold and Vice Chair Emily DeSmedt, the Princeton Office Pro Bono Committee works to develop interesting and varied pro bono projects for its lawyers.
 Princeton also enjoys a robust non-profit counseling practice.
 Most recently, Princeton lawyers assisted an adult literacy non-profit in a merger transaction and negotiated a licensing agreement on behalf of an organization that raises money for cancer research.
 Princeton lawyers also participate in various clinics including advising victims of Superstorm Sandy who lost their homes and businesses along the New Jersey shore.

-Marlee Myers serves as the Chair of the Pittsburgh committee.
-Elizabeth Goldberg is the Vice Chair.
+Celia Soehner serves as the Chair of the Pittsburgh committee.
+Maureen Barber is the Vice Chair.
 Pittsburgh lawyers assist abused clients referred to the firm by the Neighborhood Legal Services Association who are seeking Protection from Abuse orders.
 Our lawyers also staff an Education Law Center limited advice clinic where they advise parents on special education issues.

 Morgan Lewis has active pro bono committees in our two Texas offices.

-Ron Tenpas is the Chair of the Washington DC pro bono committee.
+Brad Fagg serves as Chair and Drew Jordan is the Vice Chair.
 Our Washington practice is diverse, ranging from individual representations to large scale class actions and impact litigation.
 Our public benefits practice is broad and deep.
 Our lawyers are active participants in the DC Bar’s Advocacy and Justice Clinic through which we assist low income tenants fighting potential eviction by their landlords and represent individuals in their claims for social security disability benefits.